HazyResearch/legalbench/README.md

 ## Evaluating on LegalBench tasks

 Please note that LegalBench is still under development, and we're continuing to tweak aspects of the datasets.

-However, we encourage you to evaluate on LegalBench.
-See this [notebook](https://github.com/HazyResearch/legalbench/blob/main/UsingLegalBench.ipynb) for a guide on how to load task data and prompts.
+**Update 3/16/23**: Due to emerging concerns about train-test leakage with large language models trained on Github and large web corpora, we've decided to only make a small sample of points available for each task on this repository.
+If you wish to evaluate on LegalBench, please reach out to us and we'll share a copy of the datasets.

 LegalBench tasks will be made available via Huggingface in June 2023.